Girraween National Park Southern Queensland Country

 The new Queensland National Parks Booking Service is live for bookings.

-Customers with a future booking, use your email address to reset your password to access your account.
+Customers who have made a booking after 1 July 2024, please use your email address to reset your password to access your account.

-Book now More information about the new booking system
+More information about the new booking system

 Girraween, meaning ‘place of flowers’, is a park of massive granite outcrops, large angular tors, and precariously balanced boulders.
 Spectacular wildflower displays splash colour among the granite in spring.